nicklockwood/CubeController/README.md

 The index of the currently frontmost view controller.
 Setting this value is equivalent to calling `scrollToViewControllerAtIndex:animated:` with the animated argument set to NO.

+    @property (nonatomic, assign) NSRange preloadedControllerRange;

+This property is used to set a range of controllers to preload and keep loaded.
+Normally CubeController loads controllers as needed, an unloads them when they move offscreen.
+This property allows you to keep a collection of controllers loaded, which can be useful for performance reasons.

+    @property (nonatomic, getter = isWrapEnabled) BOOL wrapEnabled;

+This property enables wrapping.
+If set to YES, the SubeController can be rotated right around in a circle.
+If set to NO, the controller will stop when scrolled to the first or last index.

 Methods
 --------------

 The CubeController class has the following methods:

+    - (void)reloadData;

+This method reloads all the view controllers in the CubeController.

     - (void)scrollToViewControllerAtIndex:(NSInteger)index animated:(BOOL)animated;